Italian Consulate Houston – 4 Easy Steps to Apply for Italy Schengen Visa

 Check the consulate’s website for the list of required documents.
 These will depend on your reason for traveling to Italy, but they include:

-1) Visa application form – data must match passport and the form should be dated and signed in front of a visa official.
-You can complete your application form online if you prefer.
+1) Visa application form – all the names appearing on the passport must appear on the application form (all data must match those on the passport).
+The form must be dated and signed in front of a Visa Officer.
+You can complete your application form online if you prefer

 2) Recent passport-style photo – full face and front view on white background.
 Not scanned or photocopied